St Nicholas Hospice Care is focused on making the changes it needs

 How long do we expect this process to go on for?

-We hope the values and skills attained from this process will inspire the Hospice to continue adapting to the communities needs
+We hope this process will inspire the Hospice to continue adapting to the communities needs

-It is very difficult to put a precise date on implementation as we don’t know what the new models will look like.
-However, our intention is to implement them as quickly as possible once they are decided upon.
-Below we have detailed our initial steps in phase one.
+It is very difficult to put a precise date on implementation as we don’t know what the new models will look like and how long it will take ensure we are capable of delivering them.